 Right to request confidential communications: If you believe that a disclosure of all or part of your protected health information may endanger you, you may request that a Component Plan communicate with you in an alternative manner or at an alternative location.
 For example, you may ask that all communications be sent to your work address.
-You may request a confidential communication using the contact information in "Contact information" on page 78.
+You may request confidential communications using the contact information in "Contact Information" on page 91.

 Your request must specify the alternative means or location for communicating with you.
-It also must state that the disclosure of all or part of the protected health information in a manner inconsistent with your instructions would put you in danger.
+You also must state that the disclosure of all or part of the protected health information in a manner inconsistent with your instructions would put you in danger.
 A Component Plan will accommodate a request for confidential communications that is reasonable and states that the disclosure of all or part of your protected health information could endanger you.